| |

 Step 2: The Interior Transformation This is where the magic truly happened.
 The insides of vintage suitcases are often… less than desirable.
 But with a heavy hand of Mod Podge and some incredible textiles, they were completely transformed.

 One of my absolute favorite transformations of the day was a textured pink train case.
-The exterior was kept its beautiful original rosy hue, but the inside?
+The exterior was kept its beautiful original rosy hue.
+Now the inside?
 Total eccentric maximalist perfection.
-We lined the interior with a fierce leopard print fabric, trimmed the edges with silver rhinestones, and even added a custom denim pocket cut from a pair of vintage Wrangler jeans right onto the inner lid.
-It was finished off with a few vintage patches and an old vinyl record tucked inside.
+We lined the interior with a fierce leopard print fabric.
+Next we trimmed the edges with silver rhinestones.
+After, we added a custom denim pocket cut from a pair of vintage Wrangler jeans right onto the inner lid.
+Finally, finished off with a few vintage patches and an old vinyl record tucked inside.
 It was edgy, nostalgic, and entirely unique.

 Another attendee took a pale blue case and went in a completely different, soft-vintage direction.
 She lined the inside with delicate, cream-colored floral fabric, added pearl trim along the edges, and decoupaged a beautiful bird and botanical design onto the lid.